mux99/mptcp.dev/setup.md

 One of the following flags needs to be set:
 - `signal`: The endpoint will be announced to each peer via an MPTCP `ADD_ADDR` sub-option.
-Typically, what a server would do.
+Typically, a server would be responsible for this.
 - `subflow`: The endpoint will be used to create an additional subflow using the given source IP address.
-Typically, what a client would do.
+A client would typically do this.

 Optionally, the following flags can be set:
-- `backup`: Subflows created from this endpoint instructs the peers to only send data on it when all non-backup subflows are unavailable.
+- `backup`: Subflows created from this endpoint instruct the peers to only send data on it when all non-backup subflows are unavailable.
 - `fullmesh`: The MPTCP path manager will try to create an additional subflow for each known peer address, using this endpoint as the source IP address.